viafintech/tidus/readme.md

             -  `:comparator`  Infix function with which to compare the values.
 Default is `=`
             -  `:result` Value which should be used as a replacement in case the condition is met.
 - `:email`
-    -  Replaces the part before the `@` by an MD5 Hash of the value with given length.
-A hash function is used here to ensure the
+    -  Replaces the part before the `@` by an MD5 Hash of the value with the given length.
+A hash function is used to have anonymization while allowing to find out whether two addresses are the same.
     -  Options:
         -  `:length`    Specifies the length of the part which should be kept before the `@`.
 Default is 15.
 Maximum with MD5 is 32.
 - `:null`